Kong/developer.konghq.com/app/gateway/routing/expressions-router-reference.md

 An operator defines the desired comparison action to be performed on the field against the provided constant value.
 The operator always displays in the middle of the predicate, between the field and constant value.

-Expressions language support a rich set of operators that can be performed on various data types.
+The expressions language supports a rich set of operators that can be performed on various data types.

 | Operator       | Name                  | Description                  |
 |----------------|-----------------------|--------------------------------------------------------------------------------------|